CBD Buying Guide

 You've done your research and decided that it's time to give CBD a try.

-Once you are ready to look at products, there are still many factors to consider including; type of product, CBD concentration, dosage requirement, extraction method used, brand and above all, your very own needs.
+It can be difficult to know what the best CBD products are for you.
+Once you are ready to look at products, there are still many factors to consider before purchasing your first CBD product.
+They include: the type of product, CBD oil percentage, dosage requirement, extraction method used, brand and above all, your needs.

 Nowadays CBD comes in numerous types of shapes, sizes and forms.
+The good thing about this is that you have a variety of choices in how you take CBD.
 The three most common types are:

 Extract, also known as CBD Paste is the most popular choice for those looking for the purest and strongest CBD products out there.
 Extracts are the ones with the highest CBD concentration.